About the Utility Collaboration Forum

 PARTICIPATING UTILITIES INCLUDE

-Pacific Gas and Electric Company (PG&E), Consolidated Edison (Con Edison), Puget Sound Energy (PSE), Southern California Edison (SCE), and BC Hydro as well as VGIC Associate Members Clean Power Alliance (CPA), Holy Cross Energy, Los Angeles Department of Water and Power (LADWP), and Sacramento Municipal Utility District (SMUD)
+BC Hydro, Consolidated Edison (Con Edison), Hawaiian Electric, Pacific Gas and Electric Company (PG&E), Portland General Electric (PGE), Puget Sound Energy (PSE), Southern California Edison (SCE), and Southern Company, as well as VGIC Associate Members Clean Power Alliance (CPA), Los Angeles Department of Water and Power (LADWP), Marin Clean Energy (MCE), San Diego Community Power (SDCP), and Sacramento Municipal Utility District (SMUD)

 UCF IS FOR UTILITIES